 The reason for everything in this garden looking like it is pumped up on fertilizers is because this garden is nutrient rich.
 The soil in Banu’s garden is rich from all the prep-work that Banu put into it when designing and planning her garden.
 I remember her telling me how she scavenged for old newspapers all over town to lay down on the soil all over her yard over the winter months so the paper could disintegrate into the soil and add nutrients.
 I also remember her telling me she trucked in tons of mushroom compost and fresh soil to amend the existing soil in her yard.
 All this she did patiently over the course of a year even before she considered planting a thing.
 Only after all the soil prep-work did Banu start planting trees, bushes, and flowers in her garden.
 There is an old garden saying for gardeners “Good soil is like black gold.”
 This couldn’t be any truer as in Banu’s garden.

-She doesn’t care; she loves growing vegetables just like my Mom did.
-My Mom would grow every vegetable imaginable, even tropical veggies, which are hard to find in Louisiana where she lived, she would grow from seed.
+Banu is an avid gardener just like my Mom and me.
+But she is crazier than me when it comes to gardening.
+She enjoys it so much that just like my Mom she will spend hours in her backyard and lose track of time.
+Banu loves growing vegetables just like my Mom did.
+My Mom would grow every vegetable imaginable, even tropical veggies, which are hard to find in Louisiana where she lived, she would grow these from seed.
 Banu is just like my Mom 😀🍅🍆🌶🌽.

 Banu’s veggie plants produce a bounty of vegetables.
 She grows eggplants, pumpkins, squash, cucumbers, tomatoes, green beans, peas, all types of herbs, carrots, arugala, lettuce, and turnips, just to name a few.
 Basically anything you may buy at the farmer’s market, she grows in her veggie patch.